Skip to main content

 This IMA initiative would eliminate the state sales tax on natural gas and electricity to promote additional economic development by manufacturers.
 Since the Climate and Equity Jobs Act was enacted two years ago, energy costs have skyrocketed throughout much of Illinois, leading to higher energy costs for consumers and businesses.

-Capitol Investment Credit
+Capital Investment Credit

 This IMA initiative creates an income tax credit in an amount equal to 10% of the manufacturing capital expenditures incurred by the taxpayer during the taxable year, or 15% of the manufacturing capital expenditures if the taxpayer is in a rural or economically challenged area.
 The initiative goes on to provide that the total amount of credits awarded under those provisions may not exceed $10,000,000 for any particular taxpayer in any taxable year, except that, if the capital investment is made in a rural or economically challenged area, then the maximum amount of the credit shall be $20,000,000.